Why should I take this course?

 This course is designed for special court judges who have graduated from law school, or more experienced judges without law degrees who have already completed the introductory two-week Special Court Jurisdiction course.
 In addition, any judge of limited jurisdiction from urban or rural areas, who serves full-time or part-time, and has been recently elected or appointed to the bench should attend.

 The faculty is composed of experienced judges, professors, physicians, and consultants who have a mastery of teaching the skills needed to effectively manage a special court docket, and will provide valuable best practices information regarding limited jurisdiction adjudication.

 How is this course taught?

 The course is an introduction to every substantive and skill area a new judge will encounter on the bench, with an emphasis on practical application.
 The faculty encourages you to interact, and are available outside of the classroom for informal discussion of issues and problems.
 The class also meets in small discussion groups daily.
 Trained group facilitators will assist each group in working through problem solving exercises, while examining new ideas and complex issues.
 These facilitators are experienced judges who are graduates of the course and are willing to guide discussion and mentor members of their group.
 Friendships and networking among these groups often extends years after the course.
-Some segments of this course are held in conjunction with the Special Court Jurisdiction course.

 What should I tell my presiding judge or funding agency so that my attendance will be approved?